bshoshany/OGRe/README.md

 * Fully portable.
 Can be imported directly from the web into any Mathematica notebook, without downloading or installing anything.
 * Clear and detailed documentation, with many examples, in both [Mathematica notebook](OGRe_Documentation.nb) and [PDF](OGRe_Documentation.pdf) format.
 Detailed usage messages are also provided.
 * Open source.
 The code is extensively documented; please feel free to fork and modify it as you see fit.
-* Under active development.
-Please see the "future plans" section of the documentation for more information.
-Bug reports and feature requests are welcome, and should be made via GitHub issues.
+* Under continuous and active development.
+Bug reports and feature requests are welcome, and should be made via [GitHub issues](https://github.com/bshoshany/OGRe/issues).

 <a id="markdown-installing-and-loading-the-package" name="installing-and-loading-the-package"></a>
 ## Installing and loading the package

+This package is compatible with Mathematica 12.0 or newer, on any platform (Windows, Linux, and Mac).
+It should also run on Mathematica 11 or 10, but that has not been tested.
+The package will not work on versions prior to Mathematica 10, due to extensive use of `Association`, which was introduced in Mathematica 10.0.

 The package consists of only one file, `OGRe.m`.
 There are several different ways to load the package: